Code-Institute-Submissions/jhch-project/README.md

    was considered to be an important attribute.

    - Several images were used to pose those question that most user's would have.
 The answer was shown via the employment of modals from Bootstrap 4.

+4. #### Connect & Work with me

+   - The connect with me section provides several means/ways to connect with Justine if the user so wishes.

+   - A direct messaging facility presented to the user.
+This would be aligned to deliver these messages directly to Justine's personal Hypnotherapy email.
+Form validation has been required using ```HTML5's``` new ```required``` class validator based upon browser specific alerts.

+   - Justine's business mobile, Skype and email are then provided with icons being used from [**Fontawesome**](https://fontawesome.com/)

+   - The users then glides to the Working with me section.
+This was important as it shows and informs the user what to do next and helps guide them through what is a specific and exacting process used by Justine and Hypnotherapists.
+This hopefully installs confidence in the user and helps to reduce unknown quantities or answer questions they may have.

+   - Colourful icons were choosen to reflect the nature of the information from Fontawesome